-- ACEi/ARB generally shouldn't be initiated for control of blood pressure, except in anuric patients on chronic dialysis.
+- ACEi/ARB generally shouldn't be initiated for control of blood pressure, except in select situations (e.g. chronic anuric renal failure, SCAPE 📖, or type-I myocardial infarction 📖).
 For patients on ACEi/ARB solely for hypertension, consider holding these.

-- ACEi/ARB should often be continued for patients with heart failure and reduced ejection fraction who are already on these medications chronically (but be careful).
+- ACEi/ARB should often be continued for patients with heart failure and reduced ejection fraction who are already on these medications chronically.

-- Vancomycin is often over-utilized.
-Vancomycin has no role for community-acquired abdominal or urinary sepsis.
+- Vancomycin is grossly over-utilized.
+Vancomycin has no role for community-acquired abdominal sepsis or urinary sepsis.
+Most patients with non-purulent cellulitis may be treated simply with cefazolin.
 Linezolid may be preferable to vancomycin for MRSA pneumonia, especially among patients with tenuous renal function.